BlagojeM/GBuildAssistant/README.md

 - Conan package manager:  [https://conan.io/](https://conan.io/)
 - CMake version 3.10+: [https://cmake.org/](https://cmake.org/)
-- Compiler with at least c++17 support (ex. gcc, msvc, clang, ...).
+- Compiler with at least c++17 support (ex. gcc, msvc, clang, ...)

 ## Building

 - Internet connection is required
 - Position yourself in root directory of project and run
-- Conan will try to automatically to install system dependencies with default package manager for your system.
+- Conan will try to automatically to install system dependencies with default package manager for your system

 **BUILD INSTRUCTIONS**
 ```bash